FT1006/devesis/data/cards.md

 ## Action Cards (31)

-### ACTION_001 – Skip Ahead
+### ACTION_001 – System Overload

 • Card ID: ACTION_001
-• Name: Skip Ahead
+• Name: System Overload
 • Category: Action
-• Description: Skip next movement question.
+• Description: Force room with most enemies out of RAM.
-• Effects: Skip 1 movement question for yourself.
+• Effects: Target the room with the most enemies and force it out of RAM, causing system crashes to deal extra damage.

 ⸻